rizac/stream2segment/README.md

 * **A powerful segments selection** made even easier by means of a simplified
-  syntax: map any attribute described above to a selection expression (e.g. `segment.event.magnitude: "[4, 5)"`) and with few lines you can compose complex database queries such as e.g., "get all downloaded segments within a given magnitude range, with no gaps, enough data (related to the requested data), from broadband channels only and a given specific network"
+  syntax: map any attribute described above to a selection expression (e.g. `segment.event.magnitude: "[4, 5)"`) and with few lines you can compose complex database queries such as e.g., *"get all downloaded segments within a given magnitude range, with well-formed data and no gaps, from broadband channels only and a given specific network"*

 <!--
 Each download is highly customizable with several parameters for any step required